 In the summer of 2018, I traveled to the far flung island of Ua Huka in French Polynesia to be the lead scientific and medical officer on the The Last Lorikeet research expedition.
 The Marquesas Islands are among the most remote islands in the world.
 Over millions of years, this isolated volcanic environment has fostered incredibly high levels of endemism, meaning many animals which roam this island cannot be found anywhere else in the world.
 This has also made the wildlife very vulnerable to invasive species and diseases to which they have not evolved any defences towards.

-We also worked on a documentary during the expedition, as we believe this project tells a compelling story of the tenuous survival of both a culture and two striking bird species in a changing world, illustrating the globally resonant themes of cultural erosion and species extinction.
+We also worked on a documentary during the expedition (which you can see here), as we believe this project tells a compelling story of the tenuous survival of both a culture and two striking bird species in a changing world, illustrating the globally resonant themes of cultural erosion and species extinction.
 The talented Ben Cherry lead the filming of the documentary, with Liv Grant as a producer and myself as a researcher and drone pilot.
-The film should be out in the coming months!

 Above: A map of Ua Huka and some of the transects we used for our population surveys.
 We would walk (or scramble) along these paths and count all of the birds we could detect in front of us, and estimate the distance to them.
-The methods we used are reproducible by people with little training, so non scientific locals can take conservation measures and population surveys into their own hands.
+The methods we used can be followed by those with no formal scientific training, so that the locals can take conservation measures and population surveys into their own hands.
 However, it still ends up sounding easier on paper than it is in real life.

 All photos taken by Annika Schlemm